digideskio/support-tools/ftdc/README.md

 pre-allocate a document when writing the first interim update for a chunk, or alternatively forego interim updates under mmapv1.)

+### Adding replica set status

+The above timings were obtained using serverStatus only.
+Additional useful performance and diagnostic information is provided by the replSetGetStatus command.
+Of particular interest are

+* Replica state, useful for diagnosing problems causing and related to failover.

+* Replica lag, useful for diagnosing performance issues related to replication.

+Obtaining and storing replica set status adds a small cost but given the good time and space performance numbers seen so far, it would seem to be worthwhile to collect this information.

 ### Strawman integration proposal